arnabsaha1011/mypackse/README.md

 For more details click on the [link](https://github.com/arnabsaha1011/mypackse/blob/master/New%20Folder/Survey/Feb%201%20report.pdf)

 ## March deliverable:
-* Solution 1:
+* Solution 1: Find paths between two locations and save previous searches.
-* Solution 2: Itinerary android application.
+* Solution 2: Find paths between two or more locations.
+Manage timeline of each location/path.
+Itinerary android application.
 Click on the [link](https://github.com/asaha1/Itinerary) for details
-* Solution 3:
+* Solution 3: Full itinerary application

 More details upcoming